 Putting together the Blackstone griddle was fairly easy.
 It came shipped in a large box that held all the components.
 All of the small items came in a blister pack.
 I did think that I was missing a few screws at first, but they were inside of the control knobs for the burners.
 I was able to put the entire thing together in about 10 minutes with only a screwdriver and a pair of pliers and a little bit of help from my wife.

 The griddle needs to be seasoned before it is used.
 It comes covered with soy oil to help preserve the griddle while shipping.
 Blackstone gives extensive instructions on how to season the griddle on their website.
 I highly recommend following these instructions.
 I followed them and my griddle has already started to develop a nice black finish.

 There are several characteristics that I will look for while reviewing the Blackstone 28” Griddle.
 Cleanliness is the first.
 How easy is the griddle to clean?
 If it is difficult or tedious to clean that will certainly detract from my desire to use it.
 Second, how easy is the griddle to cook on?
 Third, how easy is the griddle to transport.
 Blackstone mentions it is transportable for tailgating and camping.
 These are just a few of the questions I want answer over the next couple of months.

-This concludes my initial review.
-Please check back in about a month for my update.
+This concludes my update.
+Please check back in about a month for my final thoughts.
 Thanks to 4alloutdoors.org and Blackstone for providing the griddle for this review.